A Survey on Safe Multi-Modal Learning System: Controllability - Explainability

 Being able to comprehend and explain the decisions made by the system is critical for the controllability of MMLS.
-In this section, we offer a concise overview of Multimodal Explainable Artificial Intelligence (MXAI)~\cite{rodis2023multimodal}, categorizing MXAI into ante-hoc and post-hoc approaches.
+The complexity of MMLS makes it difficult to interpret, opaque, and black-box models with little or no understanding of their internal states and decision-making process \cite{joshi2021review}.
+Gaining meaningful knowledge and understanding of how and why the model arrived at a particular decision or outcome is crucial in model explainability, making it one of the important evaluation metrics In this section, we offer a concise overview of Multimodal Explainable Artificial Intelligence, categorizing MXAI into ante-hoc and post-hoc approaches.
+A comprehensive review of MXAI can be found in \cite{rodis2023multimodal}